Amina Belkadi

 Amina Belkadi (أمينة بلقاضي; born 10 November 1992) is an Algerian judoka.
-She is a gold medalist at the African Games and a five-time gold medalist at the African Judo Championships.
+She has been a gold medalist at the African Games and a five-time gold medalist at the African Judo Championships.
 She also won bronze at the Islamic Solidarity Games in 2017 and at the Mediterranean Games in 2022.

 Career

 Belkadi won the gold medal in the women's 63 kg event at the 2019 African Judo Championships held in Cape Town, South Africa.
 In the same year, she also competed in the women's 63 kg event at the 2019 World Judo Championships held in Tokyo, Japan.

 In 2020, Belkadi also won the gold medal in her event at the African Judo Championships held in Antananarivo, Madagascar.

-In January 2021, Belkadi competed in the women's 63 kg event at the Judo World Masters held in Doha, Qatar.
-At the 2021 African Judo Championships held in Dakar, Senegal, she won one of the bronze medals in her event.
+In January 2021, Belkadi competed in the women's 63 kg event at the Judo World Masters in Doha, Qatar.
+At the 2021 African Judo Championships in Dakar, Senegal, she won a bronze medal in the 63 kg event.
 In June 2021, she was eliminated in her first match in the women's 63 kg event at the 2021 World Judo Championships held in Budapest, Hungary.

-She won one of the bronze medals in the women's 63 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
+She won a bronze medal in the women's 63 kg event at the 2022 Mediterranean Games held in Oran, Algeria.